 - A copy of your pet’s medical records and recent lab work – We’ll call your primary care veterinarian to have records sent to us prior to your appointment.

 - Any current x-ray, MRI or CT scan images – We’ll also call your veterinarian to have diagnostic images sent to us directly.
-If it’s less than two days until your appointment, we may ask you to make arrangements to pick these up from your vet and bring them to your appointment.

 Please fill out our new client form.
 If you like, you can print it at home, fill it out, and bring it along.
 Otherwise, you’re welcome to fill it out when you arrive.
 In this case, please be prepared to list any medications you are currently giving your pet.